She's All That: Critical response

 William Thomas of Empire criticized the film, saying that despite a few scenes, "The rest is just breezy propaganda for American high school fascism", and "The most worrying thing about She's All That is its message.
 The 'ugly duckling' (specs, dungarees, art-lover) must conform (she gets a makeover and the boys notice her "bobos" for the first time) to fit in."

 Box office

-She's All That premiered on January 19, 1999 at the Mann Festival Theater in Westwood, Los Angeles.
+She's All That premiered on January 19, 1999, at the Mann Festival Theater in Westwood, Los Angeles.
 The film went into general release on January 29.

-The film was released in Italy with the title "Kiss Me".
+It was released in Italy under the title Kiss Me.

-The film reached No. 1 at the box office in the first week of its release, grossing $16.1 million over the Super Bowl opening weekend.
+The film reached number one at the box office in the first week of its release, grossing $16.1 million over the Super Bowl opening weekend.
 It earned $63.4 million in the United States and $39.8 million at international box offices, totaling $103.2 million worldwide against a production budget between $7–10 million.
 Miramax spent a further $18 million on television advertising to promote the film.